 Miami, FL 33137

 The Florida Department of Health has two locations in Miami-Dade County, both offering STD screening, treatment, and pre-exposure prophylaxis.
 At the Health District location, hepatitis testing and hepatitis A and B vaccines are also available.
 Appointments are preferred, but there is limited walk-in availability.
 Services are available to all Miami-Dade County residents, 13 years of age and older.
 To qualify for free or reduced-cost services, clients may need to verify income.
-The Health District center is open every weekday from 8 a.m. until 2:30 p.m. for STD screenings.
+The Health District center is open every weekday, 8 a.m. – 2:30 p.m. for STD screenings.

 1350 NW 14th Street